ISRAEL AND HAMAS: The Facts

 There have also been many other opportunities to create a Palestinian state.
 Parties negotiating on behalf of the Palestinian people were offered a state at the 1937 Peel Commission, the 1947 UN Partition Plan, the 1967 Khartoum Summit, the 1991 Madrid Conference, the 2001 Arab Summit, the 2005 Disengagement from Gaza by Israel, the 2007 Annapolis Conference, the 2008 Realignment Plan, the 2010 Joint Peace Talks, the 2013 Joint Peace Talks, the 2019 Bahrain Workshop and the 2020 Trump Peace Plan.
 All offers were rejected.

-So, Hamas won’t accept a solution which includes an Israeli State?
+So, Hamas wouldn’t accept a solution which included an Israeli State?

 Correct.
 When Israel withdrew from Gaza in 2005 it forcibly transferred every last Jew from Gaza at the same time so as to allow the Palestinians to establish their own de facto state.
 Instead, Hamas chose to turn Gaza into a terrorist base.